 Niny protested.
 Alfredo had just arrived with a suitcase full of dirty laundry.
 He had seemed so tired an hour before.
 Surely he couldn't have been rejuvenated so quickly.
 But she saw it was useless.
 He made the three o'clock train.

-It wasn't long before he began to pray about and make plans for purchasing properties for the two most active and promising groups: those in Florence and in Civitavecchia.
+It wasn't long after he began the Italian Nazarene leader that he began to pray about and make plans for purchasing properties for the two most active and promising groups: those in Florence and in Civitavecchia.
 To help the fledgling church gain proper legal standing and thus be able to own property in the name of the denomination, they sought the advice and counsel of a lawyer.
 The lawyer attempted to help them gain acceptance as an incorporated denomination, but they were rejected on the grounds they were too small to be recognized as a denomination (After all, at that time there was only one Nazarene full-time worker and the groups reported as churches owned no properties nor did they have any rented halls with services open to the public.)

 So, on October 16, 1951, the Nazarene Company came into existence in Italy.
 Stockholders were listed as Alfredo Del Rosso, Pio Boccini (Del Rosso's railroad conductor friend from Rome), Ado Lagomarsino (converted as a teenager under his ministry in Montalcino back in 1930), Umberto Ascenzi (a brick mason and plasterer from the Civitavecchia group) and Del Rosso's daughter Lea.
 With Lea's marriage in 1953 to a Salvation Army officer, Paolo Del Rosso would become a "stockholder" in the Nazarene company.

-In those early years after the way, there were many independent groups and workers looking for a place to light, a place to get some financial subsidy to carry on their work.
-As word got around hear that Del Rosso had introduced the Church of the Nazarene to Italy, several of these independent workers and groups contacted him to ask about either joining the church or of merging their work with the Church of the Nazarene.
-Most were interested in the Nazarenes, not so much because of doctrinal affinity, but because they were seeking some kind of material support.
+In those early years after the war, there were many independent groups and workers looking for a place to light, a place to get some financial subsidy to carry on their work.
+As word got around that Del Rosso had introduced the Church of the Nazarene to Italy, several of these indeendent workers and groups contacted him to ask about either joining the church or merging their work with the Church of the Nazarene.
+Most were interested in the Nazarenes, not so much because of doctrinal affinity, but because they were seeking financial support.

 In early 1950, Alfredo Del Rosso had gone to Switzerland on a preaching mission.
 While in a small Swiss town named Frutigen, he asked what Protestant churches might be in the area because he wanted to attend a worship service.
 A man told him about the various mainline denominations that had congregations there.
 Del Rosso wasn't particularly interested in any of them.
 So he asked, "Are these all?"